 Anyone who has ever tried to put a cat in a carrier will know that this can be tricky.
 Many of you likely have the scars to prove this.
 Being knowledgeable about how to handle and, if needed, restrain animals can be incredibly useful.
 This knowledge is especially important if you work in the animal care profession.

 Animals can display similar behavioural issues as humans, but they can be harder to identify and manage initially.
 Being aware of unusual traits in animals and learning methods for dealing with more problematic behaviours is essential for anyone who owns or works with animals.

 Animal welfare has long been a topic that dominates animal care, and charity organisations, such as the RSPCA, have been around for nearly 200 years.
 Being mindful of the rights of animals and their welfare needs is important for any animal owner or person employed in animal care.

-Oxbridge Home Learning offers an Animal Care Level 3 course that will be perfect for you if you have an interest in this area.
+Oxbridge offers an Animal Care Level 3 course that will be perfect for you if you have an interest in this area.
 This distance learning course is suitable for those wishing to pursue a career in animal care but is just as relevant for anyone who owns animals.
 You can also see all of our online animal care courses here, including a Dog Health and Behaviour course, distance learning Zoology, and a Veterinary Support Assistant course.